hashicorp/vagrant/website/docs/source/v2/provisioning/salt.html.md

 * `run_overstate` - (boolean) Executes `state.over` on
 vagrant up.
 Can be applied to the master only.
 This is superseded by orchestrate.
 Not supported on Windows guest machines.
 * `orchestrations` - (boolean) Executes `state.orchestrate` on
 vagrant up.
 Can be applied to the master only.
-This is supersedes by run_overstate.
+This is superseded by run_overstate.
 Not supported on Windows guest machines.

 ## Output Control